netmeld/netmeld/docs/INSTALL.md

 ## Library Linking
-On a fresh, bare install we may have to run (as a privileged user) the `ldconfig` command to configure the dynamic linker run time bindings.
+On a fresh, bare install we may have to run (as a privileged user) the `sudo ldconfig` command to configure the dynamic linker run time bindings.
 Basically, if you attempt to run a tool and it complains about not finding a Netmeld library this will more than likely resolve the issue.